Diocese of Wilmington

-The Diocese of Wilmington (Dioecesis Wilmingtoniensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in the eastern United States.
+The Diocese of Wilmington (Dioecesis Wilmingtoniensis) is a Latin Church ecclesiastical territory – or diocese, of the Catholic Church in the eastern United States.
 The diocese comprises the entire state of Delaware and the Eastern Shore Region of Maryland.
-The Diocese of Wilmington is one of three dioceses that spans two states or districts.

 On Thursday, April 30, 2021, Pope Francis accepted the resignation of Bishop William Malooly and appointed William Koenig as his successor.

 History

+1700 to 1800

+Before and during the American Revolutionary War, the Catholics in all of the British colonies in America were under the jurisdiction of the Apostolic Vicariate of the London District in England.
+The first Catholic mission in Delaware was established by Jesuit missionaries near present-day Blackbird in 1747.
+Unlike the other North American colonies, Delaware never imposed any restrictions or bans on Catholics.

+After the end of the American Revolution in 1783, Pope Pius VI erected the Prefecture Apostolic of the United States in 1784, encompassing the entire United States.
+Five years later, he converted the prefecture into the Diocese of Baltimore.
+St. Mary of the Assumption was the first Catholic church in Delaware, built by White Clay Creek in 1788.

-1800 to 1900
+1800 to 1868

-Reverend Patrick Kenney established the first Catholic mission in Delaware in 1804 on the site of the Coffee Run Cemetery in Mill Creek.
+Reverend Patrick Kenney established a mission in 1804 on the site of the Coffee Run Cemetery in Mill Creek.
 The Coffee Run Mission Site was listed on the National Register of Historic Places in 1973.

+in 1808, Pope Pius VII erected the Diocese of Philadelphia out of the Archdiocese of Baltimore, placed all of Delaware into the new diocese.
+Delaware would remain part of the diocese of Philadelphia for the next 60 years.
+The first Catholic church in Wilmington was started in 1816.

+1868 to 1900

 On March 3, 1868, Pope Pius IX erected the Diocese of Wilmington.
 The new diocese contained the following counties: